 Specific Objectives

-By the end of the topic the learner should be able to:
+By the end of the topic, the learner should be able to:

-1. Identify and use inequality symbols
+1. Identify and use inequality symbols.

-2. Illustrate inequalities on the number line
+2. Illustrate inequalities on the number line.

-3. Solve linear inequalities in one unknown
+3. Solve linear inequalities in one unknown.

-4. Represent the linear inequalities graphically
+4. Represent linear inequalities graphically.

 6. Form simple linear inequalities from inequality graphs.